raypeng/DGBDT/index.md

 Based on our intial profiling, the HIGGS dataset benefits signficantly more from the increase in dataset size, supporting our hypothesis that a larger dataset would offset the CUDA memory setup overhead and allow a GPU/hybrid implementation to shine.
-Specifically, our hybrid implementation has a **60x speedup** over our optimized squential for the HIGGs dataset, but only a **24x speedup** when compared to optimized sequential on Microsoft Learn to Rank.
+Specifically, our hybrid implementation has a **24 speedup** over our optimized squential for the HIGGs dataset, but only a **4.7x speedup** when training on Microsoft Learn to Rank.

 ## References